Efficient LP warmstarting for linear modifications of the constraint matrix: Abstract

 \section{Abstract}

-We consider the problem of computing the optimal solution and objective of a linear program under linearly changing linear constraints.
+{ We consider the problem of computing the optimal solution and objective of a linear program under linearly changing linear constraints.
 The problem studied is given by $\min c^t x \text{ s.t } Ax + \lambda Dx \leq b$ where $\lambda$ belongs to a set of predefined values $\Lambda$.
 Based on the information given by a precomputed basis, we present three efficient LP warm-starting algorithms.
 Each algorithm is either based on the eigenvalue decomposition, the Schur decomposition, or a tweaked eigenvalue decomposition to evaluate the optimal solution and optimal objective of these problems.
-The three algorithms have an overall complexity $O(m^3+pm^2)$ where $m$ is the number of constraints of the original problem and $p$ the number of values in $\Lambda$.
-We also provide theorems related to the optimality conditions to verify when a basis is still optimal and a local bound on the objective.
+The three algorithms have an overall complexity $O(pm^2+pmn)$ where $m$ (resp. $n$) is the number of constraints (resp. variables) of the original problem and $p$ the number of values in $\Lambda$ after an initial preprocessing step.
+We also provide theorems related to the optimality conditions to verify when a basis is still optimal and a local bound on the objective. }